 I've seen the name T.T.T.
 What is that?

 The official name includes three Ts.
 T.T.T.
 (Pronounced Try-T) stands for "Time, Talent and Treasure" - something every member shares to help accomplish our goals.

 How many girls go to camp each year?

 It varies, depending on how many campers each chapter can send, on average we sponsor between 250 and up to 300 girls per year.
 Individual chapters take full responsibility for getting the girls ready for camp and following up after camp.
 So smaller chapters might send two girls, and larger chapters may send up to 20 girls.

 Each chapter works with school counselors, school nurses, or local social service agencies to identify young girls who may benefit from a week at summer camp.
 There are many different factors that lead to a girl being recommended, and we rely on the judgement of the staff who know the girls.
 Girls are invited to go to camp the summer between 4th and 5th grade.

-We send our girls to 15 different ACA-accredited camps.
+We send our girls to 14 different ACA-accredited camps.
 Each camp is thoroughly reviewed and approved by our Camp Project Board.
 Qualified camps include YMCA, Girl Scout and church-owned camps.
-Click here to see the list of the camps we use.
+Click here to see the camps we use.

 Who can join?